TommasoNesti/Temperature-Overloads/README.md

-# Companion code for the paper "Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach"
+# Computer code for the paper "Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach"

 ## Summary
 This repository contains the code for reproducing the Figures in the paper